Vytran® Automated Glass Processors with Integrated Cleaver

 The fiber cleaver integrated into the splice head uses the same "tension-and-scribe" process as the LDC401 Series Fiber Cleavers and is compatible with fiber cladding diameters up to 400 µm.
 As seen in the image to the right, tension is applied along the length of the fiber followed by an automatic scribing process utilizing a diamond cleave blade.
 After the blade scribes the fiber, tension is maintained, causing the scribe to propagate across the fiber width and complete the cleave.

 These fiber processing systems employ True Core Imaging technology to provide high-resolution images for fiber measurement and alignment.
 A digital CCD camera and mirror tower are integrated into the fiber processing workstation to allow for clear side-view and end-view images of the fiber core and cladding.
-This imaging feature allows for automated measurement of fiber properties (core/cladding diameters, cleave angle, etc.), provides feedback for the automated alignment system, and enables calculation of an accurate splice loss for splices with similar or dissimilar fiber types.
+This imaging feature allows for automated measurement of fiber properties (core/cladding diameters, cleave angle, etc.) and provides feedback for the automated alignment system.
 The VHB00 or VHB05 top insert (sold below) is required in order to use automated end-view alignment.

 Through ND filters integrated into the camera system, users can obtain real-time images of fibers during the splicing/tapering process (see the images to the right).
 This advanced imaging feature provides instant feedback on splice/taper quality, allowing users to quickly develop processes and optimize parameters for their application.